-A partner within the firm's Construction Law practice, he has over 26 years of experience working in all areas of construction transactions, counseling, and conflict resolution.
+Partner with the firm's Construction Law practice and has over 24 years of experience working in all areas of construction transactions, counseling, and conflict resolution.
 His work covers all aspects of contract drafting and negotiating, including preconstruction, architectural, engineering, construction-management, design-build, consultant, bidding, advice during construction, and claim prosecution and defense from initial claim analysis through discovery, mediation, alternative dispute resolution, arbitration or trial.
 Mr. Wallace has represented scores of Washington school districts and other Washington public entities in drafting and negotiating GC/CM contracts under RCW 39.10.